Andrie-Amor/Andrie-Amor/README.md

 I am a diligent and innovative student ready to work and learn in a professional environment.
 UMD Class of 2026

 * 🌍  I'm based in Maryland
-* 🎓  I'm a student in UMD - Class of 2026
+* 🎓  I'm a student in UMD - Class of 2025
-  * Double Major in Computer Science and Business & Management
+  * Major in Computer Science and Minor in Computational Finance
 * ✉️   You can contact me at [ramorSTEM2022@gmail.com](mailto:ramorSTEM2022@gmail.com)
-* 🧠  I'm learning SwiftUI & Java
+* 🧠  I'm learning Machine Learning and Quantitative Finance
 * 🤝  I'm open to collaborating on Interesting Projects

 ### Skills